Agile Versus ITIL: How IT Service Teams Can Avail the Best of Both

 Why ITIL is Still Relevant in an Agile World

 ITIL came about in the late 1980s as digital technology worked its way deeper into the business environment.
 The original guidebooks offered a repeatable roadmap for IT Service Management (ITSM).

 The benefit of ITIL is that everything is in writing.
 Teams know who they report to, what they are expected to address, and the process for implementing any changes, fixes, or improvements.
 Documentation makes it easy to audit changes or trace back to specific actions.

 Such a rigid approach can face challenges in an agile environment, preventing teams from adapting or diverting from a planned course of action when needed.
-For example, ITIL-guided teams must be able to predict and manage change risk on an ongoing basis today.
+For example, ITIL-guided teams today must be able to predict and manage change risk on an ongoing basis.

-What ITIL offers in exchange is predictability and accountability: Service level agreements create a paper trail that codifies expectations and deliverables.
+What ITIL offers in exchange is predictability and accountability: SLA’s create a paper trail that codifies expectations and deliverables.
 But the system is not foolproof.
 Teams can deliver on an SLA and still leave users and stakeholders dissatisfied because the parameters listed may not have reflected the true business needs of these parties — or those needs may have changed.

 In light of this challenge, some teams may find advantages in embracing an agile IT management approach while keeping the foundations of ITIL processes intact.

 For example, teams can widen their perspective beyond the SLA to identify their true goals.
 Teams should include feedback from actual users, customers, and stakeholders in their reports, and use these responses to set priorities.
 They should also develop metrics that accurately reflect these sentiments.
 Seeking feedback from the actual users of technology ensures that IT teams aren’t blind to glaring issues just because those issues don’t happen to violate their SLA.